andrew/ultimate-awesome/README.md

 - [awesome-chip](https://github.com/bartjakobs/awesome-chip) - A curated list of awesome CHIP related projects.
 Many of the links are down :(.
 - [fucking-awesome-microservices](https://github.com/Correia-jpv/fucking-awesome-microservices) - A curated list of Microservice Architecture related principles and technologies.
 With repository stars⭐ and forks🍴.
 - [fucking-awesome-unity](https://github.com/Correia-jpv/fucking-awesome-unity) - A curated list of awesome Unity assets, resources, and more.
 With repository stars⭐ and forks🍴.
+- [awesome-tls-security](https://github.com/edelahozuah/awesome-tls-security) - A collection of (not-so, yet) awesome resources related to TLS, PKI and related stuff.
 - [awesome-ruby-api](https://github.com/edymerchk/awesome-ruby-api) - A collection of awesome libraries, tools, frameworks and software to create beautiful APIs using Ruby.
 - [awesome-clubhouse](https://github.com/ehsanghaffar/awesome-clubhouse) - Clubhouse is a new type of social network based on voice—where people around the world come together to talk, listen and learn from each other in real-time.
 - [awesome-scientific-image-analysis](https://github.com/epfl-center-for-imaging/awesome-scientific-image-analysis) - Scientific image analysis resources and software tools.